 - Ham Fritters

-It is time to get our brie on my friend!
+It is time to get our brie on my friend and keep our cheese game strong!
 You can also find all of lunch recipes in the one spot.

 Brie Grilled Cheese

 - 1 tablespoon butter